This list shows 40 creative ways for using cookie cutters for cooking, home decor and DIY and craft projects.

-1. For Eggs.
+For Eggs.
 Use cookie cutters in various shapes to make eggs that are irresistible.
 These cookie cutters from Norpro have a special handle that makes it easy to use them over a hot frying pan.

-2. As Christmas ornaments.
+As Christmas ornaments.
 Just cut out and bake your favorite cookie in festive Christmas shapes and make a small hole in the top of the cookie.

-3. As candle forms.
+As candle forms.
 If you like to make tea candles, use cookie cutters as a form.
 Cover a sheet pan with parchment paper and add a small candlewick in the center.

-4. For the birds.
+For the birds.
 The winter months are hard for birds to find anything to eat.
 Use cookie cutters to make forms for pressed bird seed and gelatin, and then add a ribbon and hang the “ornaments” outside for the birds.

-5. For a Shower.
+For a Shower.
 Layer some cookies that you have cut into the shape of a onesie with a cookie cutter and add small candies to the center in both pink and blue.
 Make the sweetest ever shower centerpiece.
-See the project on Craft Storming.

 They make a great mood setter for a slumber party.
 See how to do them here.

 This would be a super idea for any themed party or even just cut them into football shapes for the upcoming Super bowl!